digital-earths-global-hackathon/scientific-scope/content/scienceteams.md

 * Divide surface into boxes of size (Δλ, Δφ) and randomly assign to halves to compute reflection from random "hemispheres."
 * How trivial is a result of hemispheric symmetry (at various levels, 0.1 W/m2 or 1 W/m2) in the km-scale model?
 Reproduce Fig 4 from [Voigt et al. 2013](https://doi.org/10.1175/JCLI-D-12-00132.1).
 * How does the asymmetry and spatial standard deviation from the km-scale model compare with the CMIP3 models plotted in Fig 6?
 (CMIP5/6 models could also be added to this comparison.)

+---
+### Land-Breeze Circulation as Precursor of Organized Convection ([hk25-LBMarConv](https://github.com/digital-earths-global-hackathon/hk25-teams/tree/main/hk25-LBMarConv))

+In the tropics, convection plays an important role in modulating large-scale dynamics, being an integral component of the Intertropical Convergence Zone (ITCZ) and the Madden-Julian oscillation (MJO).
+Convective aggregation (CA) or spontaneous conversion of isolated to aggregated patchy convection is thought to play a role in the evolution of MJO.
+One of the ingredients required for CA of shallow cloud fields, especially over open ocean, is the presence of mesoscale convergence zones.
+Land breeze forced by islands within MC that propagate over long distances over the open ocean can provide such forcing that triggers CA.
+The main focus of this initiative is to examine the ability of different km-scale models to simulate the initiation of deep convection, triggered by land-breezes and collisions between land breezes, especially in the Maritime Continent MC.

+**Coordination**: George Priftis

+#### Sketch of initial activities
+* Identify initiation of deep convection over the MC (in tandem with other science teams)
+* Split in groups of MCSs that are triggered by individual land breezes and those triggered by land breeze collisions
+* Quantify the frequency, intensity and horizontal scale of land breezes that trigger MCS initiation
+* Evaluate the performance of different models against a global cold pool database derived by Garg et.
+2020 (https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JD031812)